Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 Semi-Structured Interaction Design

-• Use GUI interaction methods like forms, checkboxes, filters, and drag-and-drop to let AI operate within a reasonable space.
+• Use GUI interaction methods like forms, checkboxes, filters, drag-and-drop to let AI operate within a reasonable space.

 • Users only need to confirm and choose, not construct perfect questions.